 A Vanderbilt scholar explains why that description was woefully off target.

-Embed from Getty Images—Why become a teacher?
+Embed from Getty Images — Why become a teacher?
 Why chose one profession or job over another?
 Why do anything?
 I have to admit that after high school, I told myself I would never teach in a public school.
 I found education valuable, but the school I had attended was too big and restrictive.
-I wanted to…
+I…

 Accusers face an almost insurmountable obstacle to making their assailants accountable and coming out of the process without further humiliation.